fren

 A FAMILY HISTORY

-Born in 1864 in the heart of the Pouilly vineyards, Joseph Jacquet turned naturally towards the exploitation of the vine and began with 2 hectares.
+Born in 1864, in the heart of the Pouilly vineyards, Joseph Jacquet turned naturally towards the exploitation of the vine and started out with 2 hectares.

-In 1901, his daughter Marie married Francis Corsin, vine grower in his own right and owner of 2.5 hectares in Davayé.
-Their son, Joseph Corsin continued the family work whose domain is now spread over three communes: Davayé, Fuissé and Solutré.
-In 1935, after the creation of the A.O.C., he provided a decisive impulse for the future of the business: he was among the first to market part of his production in bottles, as Pouilly-Fuissé and Mâcon blanc.
-At the same time, he developed a broking activity for renowned traders one of whom was an importer of fine-wines in the United States.
-From then on the Corsin Domain took on an international dimension from Tokyo to New York and its wines won many prizes.
+In 1901, his daughter, Marie, married Francis Corsin, a winegrower in his own right and owner of 2.5 hectares in Davayé.
+Their son, Joseph Corsin followed in the family tradition and extended the estate over three villages: Davayé, Fuissé and Solutré.
+In 1935, after the creation of the A.O.C., he gave a new momentum to the future of the business by being among the first to sell part of his production in bottles, as Pouilly-Fuissé and Mâcon Blanc.
+At the same time, he worked as a broker for renowned wine merchants, one of whom was an importer of fine wines in the United States.
+This allowed Domaine Corsin to take on an international dimension, from Tokyo to New York, and its wines went on to win a string of prizes.